 For early childhood teachers the goal is to gain a diploma or degree in early childhood teaching.
 Further study beyond the undergraduate qualification is rarely recognised in pay scales and can be considered superfluous to being a teacher, i.e. a waste of time.

-In this article Melanie Wong provides a personal account of her journey from being an unqualified qualified teacher to becoming “over-qualified”.
-She encountered biases that the early childhood field generally does not acknowledge to exist and discovered an unanticipated outcome of pursuing further qualifications.
+In this article Melanie Wong provides a personal account of her teacher-education journey.
+She encountered biases that the early childhood field generally does not acknowledge to exist.
+She also discovered an unanticipated outcome of pursuing further qualifications.